 Thanks to our proprietary ART technology, tutors are able to visualize student thinking so they can know precisely where errors or setbacks occurred.

-Using these ART playback videos, your child’s math tutor not only understand what mistakes your child did but why they did it thus and provide the appropriate feedback to your child.
-This helps your child develop their reasoning skills and help him or her understand where they went wrong, enabling them to get better.
+Using these ART playback videos, your child’s math tutor not only understands what mistakes your child did but why they did it thus and provide the appropriate feedback to your child.
+This helps your child develop their reasoning skills and helps him or her understand where they went wrong, enabling them to get better.

 As your child develops their math and critical thinking skills, Thinkster provides real-time insights tailored to their individual strengths and weaknesses.

 In fact, the Thinkster Parent Insight app allows you to monitor exactly how your child is progressing.
 You can view their worksheets, read the feedback provided by their math tutor and go over the data captured by the ART.

 Ellen Galinsky, the author of Mind in the Making, includes critical thinking on her list of the seven essential life skills needed by every child.
 To further develop your child’s critical thinking skills beyond the math practice realm, she recommends: